 The key areas that the environmental agency focuses upon are the End of Life Directive, which aims to reduce the amount of waste produced from vehicles when scrapping them.
-There are approximate 2 million End of life (ELVs) vehicles in the UK each year, of which all contain hazardous waste, until they are fully treated in accordance to the regulations.
-The End of Life Directive requires treatment sites to meet stricter environmental standards.
-Under this directive the owner has to be issued with a certificate of destruction for the vehicle, which should be disposed of free of charge.
+There are millions of End of life (ELVs) vehicles in the UK each year, of which all contain hazardous waste until they are fully treated in accordance with the regulations.
+The End of Life Directive requires scrap sites to meet stricter environmental standards.
+Under this directive, the owner has to be issued with a Certificate of Destruction for the vehicle, which should be disposed of free of charge.

-These ELV vehicles can only be disposed of through an Authorised Treatment Facility due to the fact that they are able to comply with the requirements of the regulations.
 The waste Crime Innovation Programme has been in the industry to improve support to legitimate ATF businesses.
-As a result straightforward guidance has been produced to help ELV ATFs comply with legislations.
+As a result, straightforward guidance has been produced to help ELV ATFs comply with legislation.

 The Environmental Agencies role within regulating ATFs is to ensure that all AFT sites in England and Wales comply with the current legislation.
 The Agency monitors the licensed sites, to ensure that are following the stated guidelines correctly.
 They also investigate and take action against operators of illegal sites that threaten the environment.